luis12pez/luis12pez/README.md

 👋 Hi there!!!👋

 I'm Petroleum Engineer (B Sc. and M Sc.) rocking over 5 years of experience in Energy scene, particulary shining in the ⛽ Oil & Gas and 🌏 Geothermal game.
-I'm your go-to guy for full-on asset wizardry 👨🏽‍💼, involving exploratory campaings to Production and abandonment stages, all from the perspective of reservoir and well performance.
+I'm your go-to guy for full-on asset wizardry🧙🏽, involving exploratory campaings to Production and abandonment stages, all from the perspective of reservoir and well performance.

 Skilled on day-to-day 👁️survelliance of wells and reservoirs.
 Analyzing fluids (🛢️ & 💧) production data and their trends, well's mechanical performances and reservoir behaviour & petrophysical porperties.